LPG Gas Bottles in the Sun - Propane Tanks: High Temperatures

 If it exceeds the maximum safe pressure, the pressure relief valve, built into the main valve, will release some of the pressure by venting some gas.

-If the gas bottle is stored safely outdoors, and away from any ignition source, the released gas should just harmlessly dissipate.
+If the gas bottle is stored safely outdoors and away from any ignition source, even if the gas is released it should just harmlessly dissipate.

 Service stations have massive LPG autogas tanks that are also exposed to the sun for virtually the entire day, yet still no problems.